 Children sweat less than adults, making it harder for them to cool off.
 Thus, children who play sports or are physically active in hot weather can be at risk for heat illnesses.
 In addition, dehydration also puts children at risk for more dangerous heat illnesses.
-Therefore, students will not practice or play games outside if the heat index is 100 degrees or above, (according to weather.gov).
+Therefore, students will not practice or play games if the temperature is 100 degrees or above, including the heat index.